coder-mike/microvium/readme.md

 # Microvium

-A compact, embeddable scripting engine for applications and microcontrollers for executing programs written in a small subset of the JavaScript language.
+An ultra-compact, embeddable scripting engine for microcontrollers for executing a small subset of the JavaScript language.

 **Note: THIS PROJECT IS IN ALPHA.
 Please feel free to try it out and send me any issues you have with it so I can work through the kinks!**

+Take a look at [my blog](https://coder-mike.com/behind-microvium/) if you're interested in some of the behind-the-scenes thought processes and design decisions, and to stay updated with new developments.

 ## Install and Get Started